solariun/CorePartition/README.md

 Partitioning a CORE into several Threads with a fast scheduler capable to be specialised through Tick and ticksleep interface, this way you can use nanoseconds, milliseconds or even real ticks to predict time, turning it into a powerful real time processor.
 This lib was designed to work, virtually, with any modern micro controller or Microchip as long as it uses reverse bottom - up stack addressing, but was aiming single core processors and user space like MSDOS, linux applications, windows applications and Mac to allow desktop softwares and processor to split a core into functions and with a momentum scheduler.

-# Inportant information
+# Important information

-Core partition was design for single cores processors and micro controlers, since it will have a unique thread-context.
-But it i will also works as a lib for a  softwares, enabling it to be able to use Threads without compromizing whole system.
+Core partition was design for single cores processors and micro controllers, since it will have a unique thread-context.
+But it i will also works as a lib for a  softwares, enabling it to be able to use Threads without compromising whole system.

 By default it will use Cooperative thread, which mean the developer will need to call Yield() for changing context.
-But, by using a timer you will be able to make it preemptive, a example of preeptiviness is also provided for a micro controler Atmel 328P.
+But, by using a timer you will be able to make it preemptive.
+An example of perceptiveness is also provided for a micro controller Atmel 328P.
 Use Arduino IDE and a NANO for better results.

 All the resources examples are done using Arduino, why?
-First because it will abstract the who hardware inteface, so, doesn't mater the processor or microcontroler, this Thread will deploy the same results, since this is its filosofy (ready fir any hardware interacion, timer, interruption and archtectre)
+First because it will abstract the who hardware interface, so, doesn't mater the processor or microcontroler, this Thread will deploy the same results, since this is its philosophy (ready fir any hardware interaction, timer, interruption and architecture)

 CoreParition really deploy threads, it is not proto-thread or any re-entrant thing, it is a fully thread implementation with memory page to isolate the thread context and even with a secure context (just introduced)